straybiker/HA-load-balancer/README.md

   - Date time: to set the time the minimum car charge should be reached
 - Sensor: Current household power consumption.
 Since I don't have a digital meter yet, but this is a test to prepare for the digital meter, I use a Shelly Pro3EM to measure household power consumption.

+I assume active load balacing needs to be switched of on the Alfen charger do avoid conflicts.
+I don't have a license, so running this load balacer in combination with the one from Alfen is untested.

 >[!Tip]
 >Since household power consumption can be scattery, best to pass it first trough a low pass filter. https://www.home-assistant.io/integrations/filter/#low-pass .My filter looks like this in the configuration.yaml:
 >```